Watch Our FREE Training

 Agent Availability

 Zillow vs Redfin offers agent access but uses a different approach.
-Zillow, as a listing aggregator, serves as an intermediary between homeowners and real estate professionals and, as such, doesn’t have its agents.
+Zillow, as a listing aggregator, serves as an intermediary between homeowners and real estate professionals and, as such, doesn’t have its own agents.

 Instead, it offers a real estate agent directory that property buyers or sellers can tap into when they need agent services.
 The directory has a search button and filters like service and price range, enabling users to search for their ideal agent quickly.